How the Pennsylvania Driver Education Course Works

 - Pass the Road Test.

-If your learner’s permit expires or you do not pass your Road Test after three tries, you may obtain a Non-Commercial Learner’s Permit Application to add/extend/replace/change or correct your learner’s permit (DL-31).
+If your learner’s permit expires, you may obtain a Non-Commercial Learner’s Permit Application to add/extend/replace/change or correct your learner’s permit (DL-31).
+If you have not taken or successfully completed

 Restrictions: Like the learner’s permit, there are some limitations to the junior driver’s license.
 They are: